mandyreal/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 10: January 11, 2017

+**Today's Progress**: Finished Everything Be Truth algorithm in FCC.

+**Thoughts:** Good to be able to review Javascript Objects again.
+It's to be able to complete at least one challenge a day, it brings me closer to completeing the FCC frontend cert.
+And the daily commits on Github looks good!

+**Link to work:** [FCC Intermediate Algorithm Scripting - Everything be True] (https://github.com/mandyreal/freecodecamp/blob/gh-pages/algorithm%20scripting/truthcheck.js)

 ### Day 9: January 10, 2017

 **Today's Progress**: Finished BinaryAgent algorithm in FCC.